Saksham1777/PDF-Data-Rag/README.md

 python query.py
 ```
 This will:

-Load the local FAISS vector store.
+- Load the local FAISS vector store
-Perform a similarity search using your query.
+- Perform a similarity search using your query
-Filter top matching documents for diversity and quality.
+- Filter top matching documents for diversity and quality
-Generate an answer using the Gemini API.
+- Generate an answer using the Gemini API
-Print the final answer along with the source PDF and page numbers.
+-Print the final answer along with the source PDF and page numbers

 ---
-Configuration
+Configuration:

-Embedding Model: all-mpnet-base-v2 (SentenceTransformers)
+- Embedding Model: all-mpnet-base-v2 (from SentenceTransformers)
-Chunk Size: 850 characters with 50-character overlap
+- Chunk Size: 850 characters
+- Chunk Overlap: 50 characters
-FAISS backend: CPU version
+- FAISS Backend: CPU version
-Gemini Model: gemini-2.5-flash (via google-generativeai)
+- Gemini Model: gemini-2.5-flash (via google-generativeai)
-All embeddings are processed on CPU for maximum compatibility.
+- Compute: All embeddings are processed on CPU for compatibility